prakharmrsl/easypcceo.github.io/pages/best-1440p-gaming-monitors/best-1440p-gaming-monitors.md

 While you can play games on any old TV with an HDMI input, why settle for less?

-True gaming monitors offer stunning resolutions, vibrant colors, and lightning fast response times.
+True gaming monitors offer stunning resolutions, vibrant colors, and lightning-fast response times.
 As a member of the PC gaming master race, you deserve the best possible gaming experience.
 Don't limit yourself with an old television.

 Furthermore, if you spend $500, $800, $1000 or more on a gaming PC, you'll want the full experience.
 If your PC is capable of gaming in 1440p, why game in 720p or 1080p?
 If you're only going to use a low resolution TV, there's no point in building a gaming PC.
 You might as well stick to console.